 Simple Tabulation is when the information/data are tabulated to one characteristic.
 For example, the survey determined the frequency or number of employees of a firm owning different brands of mobile phones.

 2. Complex tabulation

-According to the type of data, grafical distribution or drawing is categorised as following:
+According to the type of data, graphical distribution or drawing is categorized as follows: